yochannah/carpentries.org/_posts/2019/09/2019-09-17-Workshop-request-forms-and-more.md

 *  _Workshop Request Form_ - Use when you are ready to request a centrally organised workshop and you have all of the information we need to begin the process (date, location, curriculum, etc.)
 *  _Workshop Inquiry Form_ - Use when you  want to host a centrally organised workshop, but you do not have all of the  information we need, or you would like to speak with someone to discuss your options
-* _Self-Organised Notification Form_ - Self-Organised Notification Form - For Certified Instructors and Member Organisations to use to register a self-organised workshop.
+* _Self-Organised Notification Form_ - Self-Organised Notification Form - For Certified Instructors and Member Organisations to use to register a Self-Organised workshop.
 Submit your workshop website from our [template](https://github.com/carpentries/workshop-template) to share the information about your workshop and get survey links.

 You now only need to bookmark [one link](https://amy.carpentries.org/forms/workshop/) that will direct you to the form that matches your request.